Optum/dce/docs/index.md

 With a DCE account, you have a safe environment to experiment with in the cloud.
-With near-administrative access to your own personal AWS account, you can click around the AWS web console, run AWS CLI commands from your terminal, or run Jenkins pipelines however you want.
+With near-administrative access to your own personal AWS account, you can click around the AWS web console or run AWS CLI commands from your terminal.
 As a developer in an organization, you don't need to worry about cost management, orphaned resources, or lengthy cloud intake processes.

 ### Budget limits